moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 The initiative's current priorities are:

-1. **Building connections**: Establishing relationships with industry peers, government entities, and other experts who specialize in relevant threats.
+1. **Delivering actionable intelligence**: Preparing and presenting concise, actionable reports that inform GitLab of relevant threats, their potential impact, and recommended actions.
-2. **Delivering actionable threat briefings**: Preparing and presenting concise, actionable [threat briefings](#threat-briefings) that inform GitLab of relevant threats, their potential impact, and recommended actions.
+1. **Building meaningful connections**: Establishing relationships with industry peers, government entities, and other experts who specialize in the top threats most impactful to GitLab.
-3. **Refining reporting processes**: Continuously improving reporting templates and processes to ensure clear, consistent, and efficient communication of threat intelligence findings.
+1. **Refining reporting processes**: Continuously improving reporting templates and processes to ensure clear, consistent, and efficient communication of threat intelligence findings.

 As the program matures, we will expand our focus to additional service offerings outlined below.